vaclavparma/vaclavparma/README.md

 Student, programmer, maker
 --------------------------

 Hello, I'm student, programmer and maker from Czech republic.
-I study at the grammar school in Louny.
 I learned my knowledge of programming and electronics mostly by trial and error.
 Most often I program, but I'm also interested in 3D printing, computers and various electronic projects.

 *   🌍  I'm based in Louny, Czech republic
 *   🖥️  See my portfolio at [My website](http://vaclavparma.cz/EN)